-The bus area, Fig. 3-22, contains the main horizontal bus (2) and vertical riser busbars (3) for the particular section.
-The vertical busbars are nested in and bolted to recesses molded in the back of the glass-filled polyester bases (1) which form the rear wall of the breaker compartment.
-The horizontal busbars are supported on power connector blocks welded to the vertical busbars.
+The bus area, Fig. 3-22, contains the main horizontal bus and vertical riser bus bars (1) for the particular section.
+The vertical bus bars are supported at the breaker run-ins (2) which are bolted to the molded bases (3) that form the rear wall of the breaker compartment.
+The horizontal bus bars are supported by the power connectors (4) which are bolted (copper) or welded (aluminum) to the vertical bus bars.
 All bolted supports and connections are accessible from the rear for maintenance.
 The bus area is fully isolated from the breaker, instrument and auxiliary compartments by the molded bases or glass polyester sheet.